fidoster/fidoster/README.md

-- 👋 Hi, I’m @fidoster
+- 👋 Hi, I’m Farhan
 - 👀 I’m interested in front end development have skills in HTML , CSS & JavaScript and working towards further improving those skills.
 Also learning other frameworks such as react.
 - 🌱 I’m currently react and typescript.
 - 💞️ I’m looking to collaborate on different learning projects